NES Classic Edition

 - Appropriately, the design of the main menu differs depending on the region, being based on the design of the Famicom in Japan and the design of the original NES elsewhere.

-- The game icons in the Japanese version are rounder than in the international ones.
+- The game icons in the Japanese version are rounder than in the international versions.

 - The international versions have a language select option.
 This is absent in the Japanese version.